SVB vs Mercury for a Series B startup—approvals/controls, payment ops, and cash management

 Frequently Asked Questions

-How should a Series B startup think about SVB vs Mercury overall?
+How should a Series B team think about SVB vs Mercury overall?

 Expanded Explanation: